The Story of The Teen Mentor, LLC Written by the Founder, Michelle C. Ustaszeski-Hutchinson

-I firmly believed that by building The Teen Mentor from the heart, while considering the number of teens I was impacting as my sole income for over 2 and a half years, that someday, it would attract other compassionate individuals, organizations, and corporations who would like to support the movement as well by sponsoring social media news feed circulation to teens throughout their own countries, states and communities.
+I firmly believed that by building The Teen Mentor from the heart, while considering the number of teens I was impacting as my sole income for over 3 years, that someday, it would attract other compassionate individuals, organizations, and corporations who would like to support the movement as well by sponsoring social media news feed circulation in their own country, state, or community.